doerlbh/data-structures/week01/README.md

 ## Tasks

+1. Set up AWS Cloud9 environment.
+2. Link GitHub with AWS for data syncing.
-1. Using Node.js (in Cloud 9), make a request for each of the ten "Meeting List Agenda" pages for Manhattan.
+3. Using Node.js (in Cloud 9), make a request for each of the ten "Meeting List Agenda" pages for Manhattan.
 ```
 https://parsons.nyc/aa/m01.html
 https://parsons.nyc/aa/m02.html